-Budgeted cost: £58,542
+Budgeted cost: £60,139

 Activity Evidence that supports this approach Challenge number(s) addressed Training for staff to ensure Statutory Tests and assessments are interpreted and administered correctly.
-Training and support for Reception Baseline, KS1 PSC, KS2 SATs and Y4 MTC.
+Training and support for KS1 SATs, KS1 PSC, KS2 SATs and Y4 MTC.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 Purchase of ongoing CPD programme for RWI, to secure best practice in the delivery of the programme.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for 2 Purchase of Fresh Start programme to ensure continued phonics support for weaker readers in KS2. disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 CPD linked to the TTEducation Writing process.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for 2 Purchase of Fresh Start programme to ensure continued phonics support for weaker readers in KS2. disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Purchase of ongoing CPD programme for Writing.
 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based 4 We will fund teacher release time to embed key elements of guidance in school and to access Maths approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) Number sense NCTM Research Hub resources and NOTIVI Research
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD hosting TRG The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) Number sense NCTM Research The EEF guidance is based on a range of the best available evidence: 4

-CPD hosting TRG (including Teaching for Mastery training).
-The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 To achieve and sustain improved physical and mental wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from pupil voice, pupil and parent surveys and teacher observations • a significant increase in active lessons • a significant increase in participation in enrichment extra-curricular activities, particularly among disadvantaged pupils EEF Social & Emotional Learning To achieve and sustain improved physical and mental wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+(including Teaching for Mastery training).
+Improving Mathematics in Key Stages 2 and 3 To achieve and sustain improved physical and mental wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations a significant increase in active lessons a significant increase in participation in enrichment extra- curricular activities, particularly among disadvantaged pupils EEF Social &amp; Emotional Learning To achieve and sustain improved physical and mental wellbeing for all pupils in our school, particularly our disadvantaged pupils.